 Sidewall grooves and tread blocks are common for off-road tires, so these are great for giving you that additional traction on the side.
 Mastercraft engineers didn’t only think about off-road traction, though.
 You can count on deep sipes on the tread to keep giving you wet traction and winter traction as they extend deep into the tread blocks.

-So, even as the treads wear off, you’ll still have these sipes on each block for an additional grip and stability.
-Finally, with an abrasion-resistant tough tread compound, these tires simply bite on the challenging terrains, so you won’t have to worry about any punctures or rips.
+So, even as the treads wear off, you’ll still have these sipes on each block for additional grip and stability.
+Finally, with an abrasion-resistant tough tread compound, these tires simply bite on challenging terrains, so you won’t have to worry about any punctures or rips.